-D. A standardized "Penalty Log" must be maintained by each employee who is authorized to make penalty adjustments in the receivables system.
+D. A standardized "Penalty Log" must be maintained by each employee who is authorized to make penalty adjustments on the receivables system.
 Employees retaining a penalty log on a computer must also maintain the required standardized log on paper.

 A sample page of the standardized log is provided in this document.
 The employee actually making the adjustment to the computer system must fully complete the log for every proposed or assessed penalty that has been approved to be waived by authorized employees listed in Section VI of this document.
 If a penalty is not adjusted on the computer system, the employee actually making the adjustment must fully complete the log.
-However, penalties waived by the Commissioners may be documented in the Commission meeting minutes or Commission decisions.

 A specific reason(s) and dollar amount must be documented for waiving each individual penalty.
 For example, in the case of negligence and failure to file penalties imposed upon an individual income taxpayer, the authorized employee adjusting the penalty must document the reason(s) for waiving the negligence penalty and the amount waived.
 Additionally, the reason(s) for waiving the failure to file penalty and the amount waived must also be documented.
 However, if the reason for waiving all penalties assessed to a taxpayer is the same, then it is not necessary for the authorized employee to provide a separate explanation for waiving each individual penalty.
 When completing the log, it is acceptable for the reason to be the letter(s) assigned to the list of examples provided in Sections IV, if applicable.
-For example, a penalty waived because of the death of the taxpayer, as discussed on page 166 of this document, may be documented in the log as reason: "RP #93-1, Section IV.
-B."
+For example, a penalty waived because of the death of the taxpayer, as discussed on page 7 of this document, may be documented in the log as reason: "RP #97-6, Section IV.
+B," or using the code listed on the back of the penalty log.

-Penalty logs must be retained for five years and may be destroyed after such time at the discretion of the division director.
-Each employee is responsible for retaining his own penalty log, unless the division director directs otherwise.
+Penalty logs must be retained for five years and may be destroyed after such time at the discretion of the division administrator.
+Each employee is responsible for retaining his own penalty log, unless the division administrator directs otherwise.
 In addition, all documentation must be retained in the appropriate file.
-This documentation should include the taxpayer's request for penalty waiver as well as the authorized employee's written approval to waiving the penalty.
+This documentation should include the taxpayer's request for penalty waiver as well as the authorized employee's written approval to waive the penalty.

-- E. In order to ensure consistent treatment among taxpayers and maintain adherence to the general standard, employees should carefully consider the facts and circumstances of each case when waiving penalties for reasons not listed in this document. - F. Once it has been determined a penalty will be waived, the adjustment should be properly reflected in the receivables system pursuant to currently established procedures. - G. When the facts and circumstances do not justify the waiver of a penalty, the Commission employee should communicate with the taxpayer why the penalty was not waived and the appeal rights available. - H. Special rules apply for civil fraud penalties.
-When a Revenue Agents Report (RAR) indicates the Internal Revenue Service has imposed civil fraud penalties, civil fraud penalties may also be imposed by the Tax Commission.
-The auditing division, however, must consult with the Criminal Investigations Department of the Policy and Special Procedures Division (CID) if they think criminal penalties may be appropriate.
+- E. In order to ensure consistent treatment among taxpayers and maintain adherence to the general standard discussed in Section II, employees should carefully consider the facts and circumstances of each case when waiving penalties for reasons not listed in this document. - F. Once it has been determined a penalty will be waived, the adjustment should be properly reflected on the receivables system pursuant to currently established procedures. - G. When the facts and circumstances do not justify the waiver of a penalty, the department employee should communicate with the taxpayer why the penalty was not waived and the appeal rights available. - H. Special rules apply for civil fraud penalties.
+When a Revenue Agent=s Report (RAR) indicates the Internal Revenue Service has imposed civil fraud penalties, civil fraud penalties may also be imposed by the Department.
+The auditing division, however, must consult with the Criminal Investigations Department of the Office of General Counsel (CID) if they think criminal penalties may be appropriate.
 Civil fraud penalties may also be appropriate when an RAR is not received from the Internal Revenue Service, however, an employee must consult CID prior to imposing the civil fraud penalty which does not result from an RAR.